 The Recital Pro is highly regarded for beginners and intermediate players because for this price, it’s hard to top.
 It comes with 88 full-size hammer-action keys and 20-watt speakers.
 This piano has 128-note max polyphony for increased playability.

 My Personal opinion on the Recital Pro is that it’s a great pick for newer pianists.
-Not having weighted keys is what holds it back from being suitable for advanced players.
+Weighted keys for this price point is near impossible to find, and the keys actually feel pretty solid.

 Where the Recital Pro sets itself apart for beginners, is the learning tools it comes with.
 The Recital Pro comes with a three-month subscription to Skoove, an online piano-instruction service.
 Also, it has a lesson mode that will allow you to split the keyboard so you and an instructor can play at the same time.
 Here’s a look at some of the specs below.